-Rivera left NASA to pursue her abiding interest in psychology, trying to figure out what makes people tick.
-This pursuit took her through several years in Technical Sales of environmental systems and water treatment chemicals, financial products and finally guiding her onto becoming a corporate trainer.
-Rivera began facilitating life-changing seminars on stress management for executives at companies around the country.
-Shortly thereafter, she began giving motivational speeches.
-While conducting seminars and giving speeches, Rivera discovered her comedic skills.
-Encouraged by many of her clients she signed up for a weekend seminar on stand-up comedy, at the end of which she performed a five-minute routine.
-It was a personal turning point.
+She worked extensively as a corporate trainer, holding seminars on stress management for executives at companies around the country.
+It was while she was conducting seminars that Rivera discovered her comedic skills.
+Rivera signed up for a weekend class on stand-up comedy, at the end of which she performed a five-minute routine.
+It was a rousing success and a personal turning point.
 “I knew I’d found what I was looking for,” Rivera recalled.